StrongKey/fido2/docs/Installation_Guide_Linux.md

 -  The installation script installs Payara running HTTPS on port 8181, so make sure all firewall rules allow that port to be accessed.

-- StrongKey's FIDO2 Server must be installed before the sample Relying Party web application and sample WebAuthn Java client.
+- StrongKey's FIDO2 Server must be installed before the sample service provider web application and sample WebAuthn Java client.

 ----------------